 Conclusion and summary

-At this point it is important to emphasize that P2P lending as an asset class also offers great opportunities, allowing for sustainable returns of up to 12% per annum.
+At this point, it is important to emphasize that P2P lending as an asset class also offers great opportunities, allowing for sustainable returns of up to 12% every year.
 Other investors have already been successfully investing in P2P loans for years.

-Successful investors understand the risks of their investments and actively manage risks to generate sustainable returns.
+Successful investors understand the risks of their investments and actively manage risks generating sustainable returns.

 Having read this article, you should now be aware of the fact that loans, platforms and loan providers may default.
 That is why, for example, it would not make sense for you to invest your capital in only one P2P loan, on only one platform, from only one loan provider.